jeroen-huizer-conclusion/MarkJS/README.md

 - Mark all occurences of a text attribute in a given scope
 - Highlight color configurable
 - Use wildcards in your search
+- Optionally, show a button to toggle the markings on/off

 ## Limitations
 - Navigating away from the page, without closing it will leave the highlights intact.